enadasi/lyrical-exercise/README.md

 Fork the repository, and then clone it to your local machine.
 You should now have a repository named "lyrical-exercise" on your computer. <br>

 All necessary data files but two are in the repository, in the ```data``` folder.
-Follow the steps below to get the remaining two files (You only need to do this once!) <br>
+Follow the steps below to get the remaining two files (You only need to do this once!). <br>

 ### How to get the remaining two files: